 To put it simply; work experience can train someone to perform certain tasks, but it doesn’t necessarily mean that an individual has gained the right kind of knowledge, especially in the constantly changing field of technology.
-For example, when programming an application, code can be written in many different ways.
-An IT professional who is strictly learning on the job, can’t tell whether the processes learnt at one organization is the ‘best practice’ for another.
+For example, when programming an application the code can be written in many different ways.
+An IT professional who is strictly learning on the job, can’t tell whether the processes learned at one organization is the ‘best practice’ for another.
 At the end of the day, their work may create a functioning application, but their approach to coding may be difficult to transfer to other companies.

 A certification, on the other hand, means that an individual doesn’t just know how to deliver a final product that passes the stick-to-the-wall test, but delivers real, long term value to an organization.
-Both; the employees and the organization benefit in this situation because the company gets consistent results, and the employee can broaden their understanding by learning in a structured manner, rather than constantly figuring out work-arounds to patch up mistakes.
+Both; the employees and the organization benefit in this situation because the company gets consistent results, and the employee can broaden their understanding by learning in a structured manner, rather than constantly figuring out workarounds to patch up mistakes.

 Setting aside the work experience vs. certifications debate, there are other benefits of certifications for employees and recruiters alike.
 For example;

 Anyone can work in the same field for 10 or 20 years.
 A steady paycheck and job security are often enough for many people to stick with the same industry or company just to pay the bills and save for retirement.
 But when an individual invests their effort and money into a professional certification, they are showing that they don’t just want a job, but want to build a career in the field.
 Few people would waste hundreds of hours and thousands of dollars to do a job they don’t like.

-A certification process is usually developed by a team of industry professionals who have decades of experience and in many cases have been intimately involved in building a technology or a process from the ground up.
+A certification process is usually developed by a team of industry professionals who have decades of experience and in many cases have been intimately involved in building technology or a process from the ground up.
 This ensures that an individual receives a crowd-sourced approach to learning, so to speak, where those involved in the design of a curriculum have provided enough checks and balances to the process to ensure that candidates learn industry best practices – not just one person’s idea of what a good process should be.

-- Staying Current: Further, certification training and continuation topics are often refined regularly to ensure that anyone practicing in the field stays abreast of the most recent trends and developments.
+Further, certification training and continuation topics are often refined regularly to ensure that anyone practicing in the field stays abreast of the most recent trends and developments.
 And in many cases, continuing education is required to maintain the certification.
 How much career potential would an IT professional have if they still programmed in QBASIC?

 Over the last few years, the professional certification industry has been struggling to resolve issues of cheating, validation of test scores, and other problems that place questions on the merit of achieving certifications.
-However, as more programs go online and with technology that is resolving these problems to take professional certifications to new heights, the value that a certified individual brings to a business will only grow.
+However, as more programs go online, and with technology that is resolving these problems to take professional certifications to new heights, the value that a certified individual brings to a business will only grow.